numayaz/MotifSeeker/README.md

 ## WIP
 FOR TESTING:
 `motifseekv0 <bedfile> <fastagenome>`
-Do not follow installation below.
+Install necessary dependencies but do not follow installation of `motifseeker` below.

 ## Installation